OrensteinLab/MultiRBP/README.md

-# MMultiRBP
+# MultiRBP
-MultiRBP net is a deep learning model for predicting protein-RNA binding interactions.
+MultiRBP is a deep learning model for predicting protein-RNA binding interactions.

 <br />
 <p align="center">

-  <h3 align="center">MultiRBP Net</h3>
+  <h3 align="center">MultiRBP</h3>

   <p>
-    MultiRBP net is a deep learning model for predicting protein-RNA binding interactions.
+    MultiRBP is a deep learning model for predicting protein-RNA binding interactions.
 This model was developed by Jonathan Karin and Hagai Michel as their bachelor degree final project, under the supervision of Dr.Yaron Orentein. <br />
   School of Electrical and Computer Engineering, Ben-Gurion University of the Negev,Beer-Sheva, Israel.
     <br />
   </p>